The High Cost of Silent Disengagement

 When reporting results for small departments, aggregate data with other groups to prevent individual identification.
 If a team has fewer than five people, suppress specific breakdowns to maintain confidentiality.

 Following these steps ensures that the survey process remains robust and credible.
 HR teams should also consider how feedback integrates with other touchpoints.
-For instance, insights from engagement surveys can inform onboarding strategies, ensuring new hires enter a culture that actively addresses known pain points.
+For instance, insights from engagement surveys can inform onboarding design, ensuring new hires enter a culture that actively addresses known pain points.
 This holistic approach maximises the value of every data point collected.

 Metrics and Return on Investment